top of page

 PSPA

-PSPA is a wonderful small charity dedicated to supporting those suffering from Progressive Supranuclear Palsy, as well as their carers and families.
-We ran a sprint with them to collaboratively design, prototype and test out an innovative concept for a service they had come up with.
+PSPA is a wonderful small charity dedicated to supporting people living with Progressive Supranuclear Palsy, as well as their carers and families.
+We ran a sprint with them to collaboratively design, prototype, and test an innovative concept for a service they had developed.

-Due to the nature of PSP, we were conscious that attending user testing sessions was going to be a burden on the people we wanted to involve.
-So we did some guerilla testing with our users during the support groups run by PSPA volunteers.
+Due to the nature of PSP, we were aware that attending user testing sessions would be a burden on the people we wanted to involve.
+So we did some guerrilla testing with our users during the support groups run by PSPA volunteers.

-Their very honest feedback has provided confidence that there was an appetite for this service, direction regarding platform choice and ideas for design improvement - although users were pretty impressed with what had been achieved in four days!
+Their very honest feedback has provided confidence that there was an appetite for this service, direction on platform choice, and ideas for design improvements, although users were pretty impressed with what had been achieved in four days!

 Strategy Analytics logo